wso2/docs-is/en/docs/guides/login/oidc-request-object.md

             `http://wso2.org/claims/challengeQuestion2` local claims.
 If
             necessary you can create two new local claims for this purpose.

-2. When you add the claims, be sure to select **Support by default** if you want the the claims to prompt during user registration.
+2. While adding claims, if you want the the claims to prompt during user registration, make sure you select **Support by default** registration.
 Follow the steps below to set **Challenge Question1** and **Challenge Question2** to prompt during user
     registration:
     1. On the management console, click **List** under **Claims**.
 This displays the **Claims** screen with the